Resolution of two conjectures by Erd\H{o}s and Hall concerning separable numbers: Introduction

 A positive integer $n$ is defined to be \emph{separable}, if a positive integer $m$ exists such that $m$ and $n$ interlock.
 In particular, both $63$ and $64$ are separable, which incidentally contradicts the claim in \cite{EH78} that $2^k$ cannot be separable if $k+1 \ge 5$ is prime.
 The reason that $2^k$ can interlock with an integer $m$, even if $k+1$ is prime, is that it is possible for the number of divisors of $2^k$ and $m$ to differ by $1$, see \cref{lem:tau}.

 In any case, denote with $A(x)$ the number of separable $n \le x$.
 In \cite{EH78}, Erd\H{o}s and Hall stated that they could not settle whether $A(x) = o(x)$ holds, and this still seems like the most important open problem regarding separable numbers.
 On the other hand, they did manage to prove the lower bound $A(x) > \frac{cx}{\log \log x}$, for some absolute constant $c > 0$ and all large enough $x$.
 As a positive integer seems more likely to be separable if its divisors are spread out, Erd\H{o}s and Hall then conjectured that $n = 2^k$ is separable for almost all $k$.
 They furthermore conjectured that $m$ and $n$ do not interlock if $mn$ is the product of the first $k$ primes and $k$ is large enough.
 In this paper we refute the first conjecture (see Theorem~\ref{thm:2^k_separable} and Theorem~\ref{thm:posdens_2^kseparable}), and confirm the second one (see Theorem~\ref{thm:onlyfewproducts}).
+A computer verification of our results with Lean can be found at \cite{LeanFile}.